 SEDRD works with Land & People

 The School of Environmental Design and Rural Development (SEDRD) is committed to honouring and strengthening our relationships, through respect and responsibility, with the Indigenous nations across Turtle Island.
-We acknowledge that the lands on which we reside is the traditional territory of the Neutral, Anishinaabeg, Haudenosaunee and Métis peoples.
-Today, this place is home to many First Nations, Métis and Inuit peoples and acknowledging them is an act of reconciliation reminding us of our important connection to each other, and our shared responsibility to this land where we live, learn and work.
+We acknowledge that the lands on which we reside are the traditional territory of the Neutral, Anishinaabe, Haudenosaunee and Métis peoples.
+Today, this place is home to many First Nations, Métis and Inuit peoples.
+Acknowledging them is an act of reconciliation, reminding us of our important connection to each other and our shared responsibility to this land where we live, learn and work.

 SEDRD supports and adds our collective voice to the “calls to action” from the Truth and Reconciliation Committee on Residential Schools to never forget and to seek redress and healing for injustice.